turingschool-examples/challenges/active_record_and_database_design.markdown

 * Create a navbar in your layout that includes clickable links for each status.
 The link should go to a `/statuses/:id` route that renders a view with all tasks associated with that status.
 * Change out the sqlite database for a postgres database.

-### 2) Traffic Spy Project Processing and Schema Design

-Carefully read through the [Traffic Spy](https://github.com/JumpstartLab/curriculum/blob/master/source/projects/traffic_spy.markdown) specifications.
-Play around with cURL.

-With your Traffic Spy team, design a database schema using [this online tool](http://ondras.zarovi.cz/sql/demo/).
-Be sure to normalize the database and include foreign keys to show relationships between tables.